Image

 If you have been charged with a serious crime as a juvenile, you need to have a conversation with a defense attorney in Holt County, MO as soon as possible.
 The Combs Waterkotte legal team is available for free consultations at (314) 900-HELP or by reaching out to us online.

-Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, looking at your record, and following a hearing.
-Factors considered by the judge include the seriousness of the charges, whether the community needs to be protected from you, whether the crime involved force or violence, whether you hurt another individual, your history of of breaking the law, and your age.
+Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult after reading the charges, looking at your record, and following a hearing.
+Factors considered by the judge include the gravity of the charges, the need to protect the community, the presence of force or violence in the crime, harm inflicted on others, your history of of breaking the law, and your age.

-If you are tried as an adult, our [wdac-city] criminal defense lawyers will vigorously work to establish your innocence.
-Yet, if you are found guilty, there are a variety of things that could happen.
+If you are tried as an adult, our Holt County criminal defense lawyers will do everything in their power to prove your innocence.
+In the event of a guilty verdict, a variety of outcomes might unfold.
 You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.

-Reach Out To a Juvenile Defense Lawyer in Holt County, MO Today at Combs Waterkotte
+Contact a Juvenile Defense Lawyer in Holt County, MO Right Now at Combs Waterkotte

-Finding the right juvenile defense lawyer is paramount to securing a fair and just resolution for juveniles navigating the Holt County or [wdac-state-long] legal system.
-With knowledgeable legal representation, juveniles in Holt County, MO can have a fighting chance at rehabilitation and a promising future.
+Finding the right juvenile defense lawyer is paramount to securing a fair and just resolution for juveniles entangled in the Holt County or Missouri legal system.
+With the right legal representation, juveniles in Holt County, MO stand a better chance at rehabilitation and a promising future.

-We comprehend the unique challenges and pressures of being a kid these days, and we use this knowledge for your benefit.
-Combs Waterkotte fights for our clients, no matter the severity of their charges.
-Give us a call right now at (314) 900-HELP or reach out to us for a free, no-obligation case review.
+We recognize the pressures and challenges faced by today’s youth, and we use this knowledge to your advantage.
+Combs Waterkotte fights for our clients, regardless of the severity of their charges.
+Give us a call immediately at (314) 900-HELP or contact us for a free, no-strings-attached case review.

 View Service Areas